 Glyphs for Kids

 Much like hieroglyphics, glyphs can be used by children as a way to gather and depict data.
-For example, children may be presented with a drawing of a shirt.
+For example, consider a situation where children are presented with a drawing of a shirt.
 The instructions for the activity is to color the shirt a particular hue if the student is a boy or a girl.

-Other Ways to Use Glyphs
+More Ways to Use Glyphs

 In computing and information technology, a glyph is the graphical symbol which is used to represent a character.
-For example, the letter "A" is always the letter "A," and though it sounds the same whenever we say it, the glyph for the "A" in different fonts doesn’t always look the same.
-Nevertheless, it’s recognizable as the letter "A." If you've ever taken an airline flight, you've seen glyphs at work in the emergency cards in your seat.
-From assembling Lego models to IKEA furniture, the glyph is a helpful way to present information and guide processes.
+For example, the letter "A" is always the letter "A," and although it sounds the same whenever we pronounce it, the glyph for the "A" in different fonts doesn’t always look the same.
+Nevertheless, it’s recognizable as the letter "A." In fact, if you've ever taken an airline flight, you've seen glyphs in the emergency cards in front of your seat.